jchobanana/Moon/about/index.md

 <p></p>
 Know a little bit of many things, but not an expert on anything. <br>
 Forever traumatized since 2016.
+<p></p>
+I will come up with a more serious bio when I have a better idea of what I am doing.

 ## Education
 * 2018  School of the Art Institute of Chicago <br>
-    Post-Bacc in Painting & Drawing
+    Post-Baccalaureate in Painting & Drawing
     <p></p>
 * 2017  ArtCenter College of Design <br>
-    Only Survived One BFA Term
+    BFA Summer Courses
     <p></p>
 * 2015  University of California, Berkeley <br>
-    BAs in Political Science & Development Studies
+    B.A. in Development Studies (double-major in Political Science)
     <p></p>

 <figure class="half">